k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 When a TDM task is set to perform either only a **Delete** (of an entity from the target environment) or only a **Reserve** (of an entity in the target environment) action, the **target environment is concatenated to the LUI**, since the source environment is not set in these task types.

- **Example**:
+ **Example:**

 - Delete Customer 22 from UAT environment.
 The LUI is UAT_22.

 ### Data Versioning Tasks

-When the Create data snapshot checkbox is set in the task, that is, to save a separate version of the entity upon each task execution, the LUI format is as follows:
+When the *Create data snapshot (version)* checkbox is checked in the task — intended to save a separate version of the entity with each task execution — the LUI format is as follows:

 ```
 <Source Env><separator><entity id><separator><task execution id>
 ```

-**Example**
+**Example:**

 Task execution IDs 11 and 15 extract and create a data snapshot of customer 1 from the PROD source environment.
 The LUIs will be PROD_1_11 and  PROD_1_15.